rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/reporters.md

 setting in the configuration file when determining if data genotype data should be stored.
 If genotype data is stored, it is aggregated at the cellular level and can result in large databases.

-### DbReporterDistrict
+### Database Reporter by District (DbReporterDistrict)
 Primary Reporter \
 Output: Database

 The `DbReporterDistrict` is a derivative of the `DbReporter`, except genotype data will be aggregated to the district level.

+### Genotype Carriers Reporter (GenotypeCarriers)
+Specialist Reporter \
+Output: Database

+The Genotype Carriers Reporter is a specialist reporter that works in tandem with either of the database reporters and expects to be run after all other reporting has been completed.
+Which can be done by invoking the reporter as the last option in the switch (e.g., `-r DbReporterDistrict,GenotypeCarriers`).
+When the reporter initializes it will check for the presence of the `genotypecarriers` column in `sim.monthlysitedata` which is where the absolute count of genotype carriers will be stored during model executing.
+Since the reporter is hard coded for the first allele mutation on the second locus it will report the count of either 580Y or 561H, depending on model configuration.